 First things first, peel and cut your carrots into equal sized strips.
 Then place your carrots and green beans in separate bowls or plastic bags.
 Drizzle each with olive oil.

-Next, sprinkle each with some salt and pepper for flavor.
+Next, sprinkle each with some kosher salt and black pepper for flavor.

 Then you’ll season each with the za’atar.
 I love roasting veggies in this spice blend.
 It has a delicious, earthy, nutty flavor profile.
 Once your carrots and green beans are both seasoned, give them a good toss or shake in the bag they’re in.

-Lay them out on 2 separate sheet pans, or one if you don’t mind removing the green beans earlier, and roast in the oven at 425 degrees.
+Lay them out on 2 separate sheet pans in a single layer, or one if you don’t mind removing the green beans earlier, and roast in the oven at 425 degrees.
 It’s finished when slightly browned and softened.
-Serve separate, or together, and enjoy!

 Kept in an airtight container in the fridge, leftovers will keep for 3-4 days.
 They can be reheated in the microwave, but popping them back in the oven or on the stove will reinvigorate the veggies.